kremens/DFDNet/lambda_README.md

 Step 1: Copy test images to somewhere `path-to-input-images` on your machine.

-Step 2: Run the following command on any tweeks
+Step 2: Run the following command on any tweeks.
+The result will be saved to `path-to-input-images_enhanced_upscale`

 ```
 conda activate DFD-deepvoodoo

 python /ParkCounty/home/SharedApp/DFDNet/DFDNet_DeepVooDoo/test_FaceDict.py  \
---test_name name-of-the-character \
 --test_dir path-to-input-images \
---results_dir path-to-results \
 --gpu_id 0 \
 --upscale your-scale \
 --only_final